KaTeX/KaTeX/docs/cli.md

 > Above uses the `npx` command to run the locally installed executable.
 You can execute with the relative path: `./node_modules/.bin/katex`

-> To use CLI from local clone, you need to build the project first by running `npm run dist`
+> To use CLI from local clone, you need to build the project first.
+See [Building from Source](node.md#building-from-source) for more detail.

 # Usage